joshuamaney/README_generator/README.md

-## README.md generator
+## README generator

 ## Description

-The README.md generator takes user input from prompts in the terminal and automatically creates a README.md file for a given project.
+The README generator takes user input from prompts in the terminal and automatically creates a README file for a given project.

 ## Table of Contents